 You’ve made an excellent choice by choosing WordPress to construct and manage your small business website.
-WordPress powers 60% of all websites that employ a content management system (CMS), making it the most popular CMS platform available.
+WordPress powers 60% of all websites with a content management system (CMS), making it the most popular CMS platform.
 Its success stems partly from the fact that it is simple to use and completely free – the best of both worlds.
 Furthermore, as a WordPress user, you have access to a library of over 45,000 free (or low-cost) plugins that can improve the appearance and content of your website and integrate with a variety of other popular marketing tools.

 How does Elementor make it easy to create Landing Pages in WordPress, and what exactly is Elementor?

 Elementor is a drag-and-drop WordPress page builder.
 This plugin provides a visual editor for creating stunning pages.
 It’s made to let you easily create dynamic websites.

 With over three million active installs, Elementor is one of WordPress’s most popular and intuitive front-end site development plugins.

 It has over 90 excellent drag and drops widgets and endless customization options.